DillClaw Resolver (Published Specification)

 This document specifies the protocol, API, trust evaluation logic, integration patterns, and deployment requirements for DillClaw implementations.
 As the number of capabilities grows beyond human-scale, resolution becomes a prerequisite, not an optimization.
 At sufficient scale, capability selection becomes the bottleneck.
 Resolution is not optional — it is required infrastructure.

 DillClaw does not replace MCP, A2A, or any capability protocol.
-It sits above them — providing the naming, trust, and routing layer that makes those protocols usable at scale, across providers, across time.
+It sits above them — providing the naming, trust, and selection layer that makes those protocols usable at scale, across providers, across time.

 Abstract

 The Dillweed Namespace Standard defines how capabilities are named and governed.
-DillClaw defines how they are found and used.
+DillClaw defines how they are found, evaluated, and selected.
 These are complementary specifications: the namespace provides stable identity; the resolver provides operational access.

 DillClaw is a resolver specification and implementation layer — a structured intermediary that accepts agent queries expressed against the Dillweed namespace, consults the authoritative registry, applies trust and policy filters, and returns ranked, invocable Capability Records.
 It is not a proxy, not a gateway, and not a capability provider itself.
 Its role is resolution: mapping names to endpoints in a way that is trustworthy, auditable, and consistent across time.